mesalock-linux/mesalink/README.md

   - Client-side support for TLS 1.3 0-RTT ([rustls PR
     #185](https://github.com/ctz/rustls/pull/185))
   - SSL_connect and SSL_do_handshake
-  - X509 and STACK APIs
+  - Experimental X509 and STACK APIs for Android HostnameVerifier
   - Non-blocking socket support
-  - Refactored thread-local error queue
+  - Refactored thread-local error queue, now includes error line numbers for debugging
-  - `catch_unwind` at FFI boundaries
+  - `catch_unwind` at FFI boundaries to prevent undefined behavior
   - Link time optimization if built with nightly Rust or stable Rust >1.28
-  - Curl support; use the patch in the `patches` directory
+  - Curl support tested with official CI scripts and git 2.18; see the `patches` directory
   - `cargo-fmt` and `cargo-clippy` lint checks

 * 0.6.1 (04-09-2018)